ionos-cloud/ionosctl/README.md

 ```text
 Error: 401 Unauthorized
 ```

+Setting `--api-url` will overwrite the default value of `https://api.ionos.com` for subsequent requests.

 After a successful authentication with the `login` command, you will no longer need to provide credentials unless you want to change them.
 By default, they will be stored in